konstantinosftw/srt-to-pure-text/README.md

-# srt-to-pure-text
-A script to scrape the text of srt files.
+# SRT to Pure Text

+## Summary

+This script grabs all the text of an .srt file and outpouts it in a .txt file with the same name, under the same folder.